Frequently Asked Questions

 Mostly machines harvest the bulbs – actually tuberous roots, corms or rhizomes.
 We sell the bulbs here at the Armstrong Garden Center and they are also available at other garden centers after the fields have closed for the season.
 And of course, every fall the bulbs are sold at nurseries and garden centers across the country.
 These bulbs also are sold online through EasytoGrowBulbs.com.

-The best time to view the flowers is usually mid-March through Mid-April.
+The best time to view the flowers is usually April.
 However, these dates may change if the bloom is either early or late due to weather conditions, etc.

 No, vehicles are not allowed in the fields — just service and farming equipment.
 However, you may walk along the designated paths.
-Tractor Wagon rides are available for a nominal fee for those who would like a trip around the fields and/or for those who may have trouble walking.
-Wagon rides are wheelchair accessible.
+Antique Tractor Wagon Tour is available for a nominal fee for those who would like a trip around the fields and/or for those who may have trouble walking.
+Wagon tours are wheelchair accessible.

 Yes, The Flower Fields® will remain open on rainy days as long as it is safe for visitors to walk along the pathways.
 If the weather conditions cause the pathways to be considered unsafe, we will close.